-The Biggest Mistakes Homeowners Make When Trimming their Trees
+The 4 Costliest Mistakes Homeowners Make When Trimming Their Trees

 DIY Tree Trimming Foibles: Mistakes that Cost